simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

     make sure you change them to reflect the method signatures of the base classes.
 - If you used some of the modules that were shipped with SimpleSAMLphp, you now have to manually install them using Composer;
     For example, to use the ldap-module: bin/composer.phar require simplesamlphp/simplesamlphp-module-ldap --update-no-dev
+- Modules must be enabled through the `module.enable` option in `config.php`.
+Modules can no longer be enabled by having a file named `enable` or `default-enable` in the module's root directory.
 - If you're using the core:TargetedID authproc-filter, note that the `attributename` setting has been renamed to `identifyingAttribute`.
 - The default encryption algorithm is set from AES128_CBC to AES128_GCM.
 If you're upgrading from an existing implementation, you may want to manually switch back the `sharedkey_algorithm`.
 Note that CBC is vulnerable to the Padding oracle attack.